 There was, of course, shooting.
 Although no one thought to bring any ammunition, so those turkeys we scared up in back of the house got away.

-I just wanted to add this photo Kelsey Freeman shot of me working on Saturday- it's just too beautiful!
+I just wanted to add this photo Wilson Freeman shot of me working on Saturday- it's just too beautiful!